 Whatever your age, menopause symptoms can be uncomfortable, irritating and even might be embarrassing.
 You might want to manage the symptoms with natural remedies, which is where CBD for menopause comes in.

 How might CBD for menopause help?

 1. Sleepless nights and Anxiety

 When you are going through the menopause you might notice that your anxiety levels are through the roof.
-This can be because of hormone changes.
+This can be because of hormone changes. especially estrogen.
 Having high anxiety levels can really impact your sleep.

 CBD is thought to have a calming effect, helping you to wind down and drift off.
 Without 10000 thoughts whirling around your head!

 A study has claimed it to be a promising drug for anxiety related disorders due to its calming effect.